-LinkedIn users share video 20 times more than other types of content on the platform.
+LinkedIn users share videos 20 times more than other types of content on the platform.

-Considering the professional emphasis of the platform, it’s always a good idea to have niche videos focused around one core expertise.
+Considering the professional emphasis of the platform, it’s always a good idea to have niche videos focused on one core expertise.

 In line with LinkedIn’s advice for sharing videos on the platform, here are some quick tips to get you started:

 - Engage your audience immediately

 - Include subtitles or captions

 - Test out a longer video for your lead generation goals